School Direct Primary Places

 Become a teacher with MTSA School Direct

-WE WILL BE RECRUITING SHORTLY FOR OUR PRIMARY & SECONDARY ALLOCATIONS FOR 2019 - 2020, WE WELCOME ALL APPLICATIONS, WATCH THIS SPACE FOR FURTHER INFORMATION.
+WE ARE RECRUITING NOW FOR OUR PRIMARY & SECONDARY ALLOCATIONS 2019 - 2020, WE WELCOME ALL APPLICATIONS.

 All our applications go via UCAS search for Manchester Teaching School Alliance as a provider.